saadmk11/redis-search-django/README.md

 ### Document Types

-There are 3 types of documents class available:
+There are **3 types** of documents class available:

 - **JsonDocument:** This uses `RedisJSON` to store the document.
 If you want to use Embedded Documents (Required For `OneToOneField`, `ForeignKey` and `ManyToManyField`) then use `JsonDocument`.
-- **EmbeddedJsonDocument:** Embedded Json Documents are used for `OneToOneField`, `ForeignKey` and `ManyToManyField` or any types of nested documents.
+- **EmbeddedJsonDocument:** If the document will be embedded inside another document class then use this.
+Embedded Json Documents are used for `OneToOneField`, `ForeignKey` and `ManyToManyField` or any types of nested documents.
 - **HashDocument:** This uses `RedisHash` to store the documents.
 It can not be used for nested documents.

 ### Creating Document Classes

-You need to inherit from Base Document Classes mentioned above to build a document class.
+You need to inherit from The Base Document Classes mentioned above to build a document class.

 #### Simple Example